-111001 0110 001111 ater the compression of the course, the fonotting course duteemes tim so usic ter IDME2070 MANUFACTURING ENGINEERING - I CO 1 Interpret important mechanical properties and classification of traditional manufacturing process.
+111001 0110 001111 received of the course) the following course outcomes will be used to: IDME2070 MANUFACTURING ENGINEERING - I CO 1 Interpret important mechanical properties and classification of traditional manufacturing process.
 CO 2 Define different forming process and its application in industry for shaping products.
 CO 3 Understand the press working operation with its application in industry. identify different welding operation and techniques for welding different alloys.